revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-For small scale application, eagerly loading modules would be good.
+For small-scale applications, eagerly loading modules would be good.
 But as the application grows the load time will increase if everything is loaded at once.
 Lazy loading allows Angular to load components and modules as and when they're needed.

-For large scale application, lazy loading modules would be good.
+For large-scale applications, lazy-loading modules would be good.

 </blockquote>
 </details>

 ---

-4. What are NgModules?
+4. What are modules?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)